BC2A/SavUTube/Readme.txt

+# Authored by walt.borovkoff@gmail.com
+# Copyright(C) 2020, Walter Borovkoff.
+# Permission is granted to copy, distribute and/or modify this
+# document under the terms of the GNU Free Documentation License.

 # SavUTube is a simple, light weight graphical Ubuntu front end interface
 # for “ytdl-org / youtube-dl”, written in bash.
 It has a very small foot
 # print and requires only three files, (the script itself 5.0kb, its Icon